Absolutely Best Things To Do In Tangelle In Sri Lanka

 There’s a direct bus from Ella to Tangalle which takes about 4 hours but after our horrendous train journey to Ella, we decided to splash out and we paid 9,500R (about AU$80) for a private car to drive us 3.5 hours to the beach.
 I’m glad we just paid it because we were exhausted and I couldn’t even imagine standing for another 4 hours again.

 When we got to Tangalle, the temperature had risen considerably and it was super hot!

 We stayed at The Mars Hotel in Tangalle, an upper end hotel right in the middle of the small city off the main road and in a quiet area, where rooms start from AU$40 a night.
 The location was fab, and perfect to nip out for a cheap bite to eat or to catch a tuk tuk to the beach.

 The hotel staff were lovely and when we were greeted by them, we were also greeted to the most beautiful view of the beach.
 It felt great to be back by the beach again!

 Our room was big and spacious with the best shower I experienced in the whole of Sri Lanka with hot water too!!
 We also had a balcony to really enjoy the view of the beach.

-After we checked into our accommodation, we hoped into a tuk tuk and asked them to take us to Goyambokka beach, a beach I heard from many others that was supposed to be beautiful.
+After we checked into our accommodation, we hopped into a tuk tuk and asked them to take us to Goyambokka Beach in Tangalle, a beach I heard is supposed to be stunning.
 When we arrived, it had clouded over and we were surprised to see so many people on it.
 I’m sure it would have looked beautiful if it was sunny.